HazyResearch/deepdive/doc/sampler.md

 # DimmWitted High-Speed Sampler

 This tutorial explains how to use DimmWitted, a high-speed sampler for DeepDive.
+Note DimmWitted only supports 64-bit systems.
 DimmWitted binaries for both Mac OS X and Linux ship with DeepDive in the `util/` directory.
-These work out of the box on many modern systems, but setting up dependencies may be required on others (see below for more details)
+These work out of the box on many modern systems, but setting up dependencies may be required on others (see below for more details).

 ### Setting up dependencies